faridh/thermometer-swift/README.md

 - Improve Documentation

-- Add FBShimmeringView to the other labels (animation messes up the gradient view)
+- Add FBShimmeringView as was supposed in the beginning (Check [Thermo](https://github.com/faridh/thermometer))

+- Migrate to MVVM instead of MVC

+- Improve error handling on Temperature model